 When can I visit Dyker Heights Christmas Lights?

-While most holiday homes and decoration companies like DiMeglio Decorators and B&R Christmas Decorators begin the festivities soon after Thanksgiving, the best time to see Dyker Heights Christmas lights in 2021 is starting December to New Year’s Eve.
+While most holiday homes and decoration companies like DiMeglio Decorators and B&R Christmas Decorators begin the festivities soon after Thanksgiving, the best time to see Dyker Heights Christmas lights is from late November through early January.

 You can forage through the neighborhood anytime between early evening to midnight.
 Keep in mind, though, that some homes may turn off their lights post 9 p.m or past their bedtime.

 Can you drive through Dyker Heights Christmas lights?